 There is not a week that goes by that we don't hear from someone that "we tried software X for scheduling, and it was way more than what we needed".
 How can that be if software X had all the bells, whistles, buzz words, logic, fancy computer algorithms and a printed Gantt chart that would make any Ph.D. drool!?

 There is enough complicated, complex, "enterprise level" software out there for those who need it (call me and I'll make some recommendations).
 One project manager quipped that "you could run a small country with Microsoft Project" – but that's not what our customers are trying to accomplish!

 BuildIT offers a simpler scheduling solution that gets the job done without a bunch of overhead.
 Our schedule is easy to understand, even by those outside your company who you share the schedule with.

 Consider a simple schedule with a dozen or more tasks.
 All tasks are displayed in chronological order.
 That's how most contractors and trades would view a schedule.

 At some point, something happens that affects the schedule - a delay in a shipment, the crane broke down, someone forgot to show up on Monday, you forgot your kid's birthday – all throwing a wrench into the system.

 1. Modify one task, independent of the rest of the schedule

-2. Modify a selection of tasks, independent of the rest of the schedule
+2. Modify two or more tasks, independent of the rest of the schedule

-3. Select a task, extend or reduce its duration, and choose a function to change ALL SUBSEQUENT tasks by the same number of working days.
+3. Select a task and reschedule all following tasks in your Critical Path (CP) each by the same number of working days.

 For more help with how to use BuildIT to accomplish your scheduling goals without the nightmare of task linkages, sequential dependencies and arrows all over the page, call BuildIT support.